-The MD/MPH option teaches students how to implement health care at the patient level and on a much larger scale.
+Choosing to attain multiple degrees may set you up for success in the future.
+The MD/MPH option teaches students how to implement healthcare at the patient level and on a much larger scale.
 The MD/MSc program is designed to prepare you for a career involving original research in specific areas of medicine.
 You’ll gain first-hand experience conducting studies—possibly within the Windward Islands Research and Education Foundation (WINDREF).

 One of the most stressful parts of applying to medical school is hitting application deadlines.
 If you’re late during any step of the process, you typically have to wait until the following year to continue your application.
 Unexpected challenges can make it difficult to complete everything in such quick succession.

-While the cost of attending medical school can seem intimidating, we also think it’s one of the most important investments a future doctor can make.
-SGU is committed to making your education affordable by offering loans.
-There are even scholarship opportunities.
-Any questions about tuition and financing your education can be directed to a Financial Aid Counselor.
+While the cost of attending medical school can seem intimidating, it’s one of the most important investments a future doctor can make.
+SGU students can help ease their financial obligation through federal student loans and scholarships.

 SGU provides several opportunities for you to have an enriching life outside the classroom.
 Enjoy the great outdoors, get involved with organized sports, or join one of the many student organizations.
 You’ll get to know your fellow students and enjoy a culturally diverse environment.

-Start your medical journey
+Start your medical journey at SGU